 The Boston Acoustics A 360 is a sleek, modern dual woofer tower design and surpasses the sound quality of any speaker in its price range.

-Since 1946, Klipsch have produced some of the best sounding and most efficient loudspeakers.
+Since 1946, Klipsch has produced some of the best sounding and most efficient loudspeakers.
 Using horn technology from the 1930 Bell Labs, Klipsch has been able to offer an amazing technology that delivers the highest sensitivity.
 This produces a higher output per watt than most speakers are able to accomplish.

 Klipsch continues to manufacture from its United States plant and to this day offers the most powerful speakers in their class.